shalev007/restbook/README.md

 # RestBook

 RestBook is a powerful API request orchestration tool that lets you define and execute complex REST API workflows using declarative YAML playbooks.
-Unlike API testing tools, RestBook **isn’t about testing** endpoints one by one—it’s designed to chain together multiple API calls, manage state between requests, and even resume workflows after failures.
+Unlike API testing tools, RestBook **isn't about testing** endpoints one by one—it's designed to chain together multiple API calls, manage state between requests, and even resume workflows after failures.
 With features like parallel execution, incremental execution, advanced authentication (including OAuth2), and recording capabilities, RestBook is built for automation and enterprise-grade integrations.

 ## Features